tokio-rs/async-stream/async-stream/README.md

 }
 ```

-Streams may be implemented in terms of other streams:
+Streams may be implemented in terms of other streams - `async-stream` provides `for await`
+syntax to assist with this:

 ```rust
 use async_stream::stream;